T-Pham/NoOptionalInterpolation/README.md

 ## Description

 NoOptionalInterpolation gets rid of "Optional(...)" and "nil" in Swift's string interpolation.
 This is particularly helpful when you set text to UI elements such as `UILabel` or `UIButton`.
-Since XCode currently, as of the time this is written, does not show any warnings when interpolating `Optional`s, and you might sometimes need to change your variables' type between `Optional` and non-`Optional`, this pod ensures that the text you set never ever includes that annoying additional "Optional(...)".
+Since XCode currently, as of the time this is written, does not show any warnings when interpolating `Optional`s, and you might sometimes need to change your variables' type between `Optional` and non-`Optional`, this library ensures that the text you set never ever includes that annoying additional "Optional(...)".
 You can also revert to the default behavior when needed.

-Besides, the pod makes pluralizing your text easier with custom operators.
+Besides, the library makes pluralizing your text easier with custom operators.

 ## Usage